The UK Charging Infrastructure Symposium - Conference Programme

 Room: Conference Room 1

-Nick Shaw, Deputy Director and Joint Head of the Office for Zero Emission Vehicles, Department for Transport
+Aaron Berry, Deputy Head, Office for Zero Emission Vehicles, Department for Transport

 • Overview of the current demand for EV charging; potential bottlenecks and issues to overcome.